 The government of the Republic of Botswana was one of the first countries in Africa to launch a nationwide response to the HIV epidemic.
-With an estimated prevalence rate of 19% and incidence rate of 2.92% among those aged 18 months–64 years according to the 2013 Botswana AIDS Impact Survey, Botswana continues its efforts to overcome HIV, as well as tuberculosis and sexually transmitted infections.
-I-TECH joined the efforts of the Government of Botswana to combat HIV in 2004, and continues to work closely with the Ministry of Health (MOH), the U.S. Centers for Disease Control and Prevention (CDC) Global AIDS Program, and local and international partners to respond to the current health needs of the people of Botswana.
+With an estimated prevalence rate of 18.5% among population aged 18 months and above, Botswana continues its efforts to overcome HIV, as well as tuberculosis and sexually transmitted infections.
+I-TECH joined the efforts of the Government of Botswana to combat HIV in 2003, and continues to work closely with the Ministry of Health (MOH), the U.S. Centers for Disease Control and Prevention (CDC) Global AIDS Program, and local and international partners to respond to the current health needs of the people of Botswana.

-Drawing on expertise from I-TECH’s global network, including the University of Washington and the University of California, San Francisco, I-TECH Botswana offers technical assistance to achieve the Government of Botswana’s health priorities, strengthen the health care workforce, and build the national health system infrastructure.
-I-TECH Botswana does this by utilizing the government's strengths in curriculum development, training, systems strengthening, quality improvement, monitoring, evaluation and research, and service delivery to support government partners in their response to HIV/AIDS.
+Drawing on the expertise from I-TECH’s global network, including the University of Washington and the University of California, San Francisco, I-TECH Botswana offers technical assistance to achieve the Government of Botswana’s health priorities, specifically UNAIDS 90-90-90 goals, with a focus on the first 90 which aims to ensure that 90% of HIV-positive people know their status.
+I-TECH Botswana does this by utilizing the government's strengths in health systems strengthening, continuous quality improvement, monitoring, evaluation and operations research, health informatics support and direct service delivery to support government partners in their response to HIV/AIDS.
 Sustainable transition to local ownership is a key component of all work conducted by I-TECH Botswana.

 I-TECH Botswana has had a vast portfolio of activities since 2004, with past activities and achievements including: